Jeremiah Joseph O'Keefe: Personal life

-O'Keefe was interested in civil rights and took a stand throughout his life.
-O'Keefe described an event that led him to being active and attentive to minority relations.
+O'Keefe was interested in civil rights and took a stand on racial justice throughout his life.
+O'Keefe described an event early in his life that led him to being active and attentive to minority relations.
 While in college, he was asked to join a business fraternity.
 The fraternity told him that Jews and Blacks were not allowed to participate in the fraternity; O'Keefe told the fraternity that he was uninterested in joining unless they allowed minorities to participate and join.
 The fraternity obliged, and altered their policy allowing minorities to join.
 O'Keefe then became president of the fraternity for a year succeeding the policy change.

 Business

-The O'Keefe family has owned O'Keefe Funeral Homes since the early 1900s.
-In 1957 O'Keefe bought his major competitor's business, creating Bradford-O'Keefe Funeral Homes.
-He also founded a life insurance company, Gulf National Life.
+The O'Keefe family has owned O'Keefe Funeral Homes since the 1860s.
+In 1953 O'Keefe bought the business from his father and in 1957 O'Keefe bought his major competitor's business, creating Bradford-O'Keefe Funeral Homes.
+He also founded a life insurance company, Gulf National Life in 1958.

-In 1996 O'Keefe, represented by Willie E. Gary, won a jury trial concerning a contractual dispute involving his family businesses against Ray Loewen's Loewen Group.
+In 1995 O'Keefe, represented by Willie E. Gary, won a jury trial concerning a contractual dispute involving his family businesses against Ray Loewen's Loewen Group of Canada.
 He and fellow plaintiffs were awarded $500 million in damages, a sum that would have bankrupted the defendant.
 O'Keefe eventually settled for a significantly lower sum of $175 million.
-An Amazon Studios film, The Burial (film), loosely inspired by the case, is in production at this time.
+The Burial, a film loosely inspired by the case, was released by Amazon Studios in October 2023.

 Political career

 In 1954, O'Keefe was selected Outstanding Young Man of the year and later the Outstanding Citizen.
 He was elected to the Mississippi State Legislature in 1960 and served one term, ending 1964.
 He served as the Chairman of the 'Temperance Committee', fighting for liquor legalization, on a local-option basis, in Mississippi, the last remaining 'dry' state in the nation.
 In his freshman year he was named one of four most outstanding legislators for his service.
 One of his sons Jeremiah Joseph O'Keefe IV also served in the Mississippi Legislature from 1971 to 1979.

 After completing his term in office, Jerry O'Keefe returned to his business and civic activities.
 He later was elected the Mayor of Biloxi, Mississippi for two terms from 1973 to 1981.
-It was during his tenure as mayor that O'Keefe stood up to the Ku Klux Klan during the Civil Rights-era which earned him death threats and a burning cross in his yard.
+During his tenure as mayor, O'Keefe stood up to the Ku Klux Klan refusing them a permit to hold a discriminatory parade in Biloxi, Mississippi.
+This act led to death threats and a burning cross in his yard.
 Nevertheless, O'Keefe stood his ground then as he had in 1945 and never backed down.